semver-ts/semver-ts/content/_index.md

 - specify the currently-supported versions of TypeScript
 - specify the definition of “public API” used by the library (e.g. “only documented types” vs. “all published types” etc.)
 - author and publish its types with `strict: true`, `noUncheckedIndexedAccess: true`, and `exactOptionalPropertyTypes: true` in its compiler configuration
+- always fully specify optional properties on objects with both `?` and `| undefined`

 ## Drawbacks